NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   NOTE: Unlike most of the other modules in this list, you should manually import the updated version of this module via the manifest URL located
   [here](https://raw.githubusercontent.com/League-of-Foundry-Developers/simplefog/master/module.json).
 If you use the typical Foundry interface, it will install the old version that is incompatible with the lighting upgrades in Foundry version 0.7.x.

+- [SocketLib](https://foundryvtt.com/packages/socketlib) v1.0.5 - Used by other modules.
+Don't install unless you have another module that requires it.

 - [The Furnace](https://foundryvtt.com/packages/furnace/) v2.6.0 - Adds drawing tools, async macros (that are relied on by other modules and macros), enabling and disabling GM token vision, valuable playlist enhancements, modifying initiative value within the Combat Tracker, etc. Small, random quality of life